-directory (Optional) Name of the directory to lis t.
+directory (Optional) Name of the directory to list. unceron y (Optional) ranne of the affector, to fist.

 Use this command to view a detailed list of files contained within the working directory, including names, sizes, and time created.
 The equivalent command is lls.